faeezshaikh/physicianadvisor/README.md

 =======

-1. bug : not all exams appearing sometimes.. splice not working
 3. Your results for the examination are reported as a scaled score from 100 through 1000, with a minimum passing score of 700.
 5. Content
     Exam1.js has first 10 questions from Exam sample.